Featured Post

 Army Quick(ish) Hits

 • Strength: CHAAAAAARIOOOOOOTSSSSSSSSS!
 There are three things that make Khand, Khand: chariots, chariots, and chariots (okay, okay; huge axes and horse archers probably make the list, too).
-There are four key advantages from a chariot.
-First, it makes Khand one of the few factions that can inflict damage in the Move Phase, and while two Strength 4 hits isn't huge, there's also nothing your opponent can do to stop it (besides moving first).
-Second, if you swap your charioteers' axes for bows, you suddenly have up to 34" range on your bows (since a charioteer can move a full 10" and still shoot thanks to Stable Platform).
-Third, you get Monstrous Charge in combat (in addition to dealing two Strength 4 hits on the way in) at Fight 4, which makes you devastatingly effective against lightly-armored infantry and cavalry (cav models take two Strength 4 hits on both the rider and the mount, then can be knocked prone if you win the Fight with Monstrous Charge).
-Fourth, even though the charioteers themselves are relatively fragile (Defense 4), they have a 5+ in-the-way test for their chariot against both ranged and melee damage, and the chariot itself is Defense 7 with 3 wounds.
-That's a 67% chance that your opponent will have to chew through a Mordor Troll's defensive stats before they can strike your juicy charioteer.
+There are three key advantages from a chariot (see some symmetry).
+First, it makes Khand one of the few factions that can inflict damage in the Move Phase--and while two Strength 4 hits isn't huge, there's also nothing your opponent can do to stop it (besides moving first).
+Second, if you swap your charioteers' axes for bows (which you can do without penalty in the pure Khand Legacy army), you suddenly have an army that is a credible threat at range, in addition to a danger to charge (and if you pair your chariots with Khandish Horsemen, you can up your ranged threat even further).
+Third, your bread and butter Warrior charioteers got some nice survivability upgrades this edition: instead of trying to shield a relatively fragile warrior (Defense 4, 1 wound, no Fate) behind a 5+ in-the-way test against both ranged and melee damage, the chariot's chunky defensive stats (Defense 7 with 3 wounds) have now been incorporated into the Charioteer's base profile.
+That means the only way to remove a chariot is to deal at least 3 wounds past Defense 7.
 Talk about frustrating...

 • Strength: Mobility... lots of it.
 Chariots are fast but not particularly mobile (once you factor in their weird movement mechanics), although if you take enough of them and form a steamroller they don't have to be particularly mobile to mess with your opponent's battle line.
 If you prefer conventional movement, however, Khand has access to traditional horsemen, too.
-Neither the horse nor the rider has much in the way of armor (Defense 4 all around), but considering you get a Fight 4 rider with a hand-and-a-half axe and a 24" bow, they're extremely economical (and, in a pure/historic alliance, they don't count towards your force's bow limit).
+Neither the horse nor the rider has much in the way of armor (Defense 4 all around), but considering you get a Fight 4 rider with a hand-and-a-half axe and a 24" bow, they're extremely economical (and, in Khand's pure Legacy list, neither they nor your chariots count towards your force's bow limit).

 • Strength: High-Damage.
-Strength 3 and no lances isn't usually a recipe for high damage output, but Khand's horsemen (plus infantry and charioteers, unless you take them with bows) come with hand-and-a-half axes, which means you can get to Strength 4 if you Piercing Strike, effective Strength 5 if you two-hand with normal strikes, and effective Strength 6 if you two-handed Piercing Strike, which gives you a lot of options for taking out a lot of troop types with varying defense values.
-Plus, if you're ganging up on infantry with your horsemen or chariots, you're rolling up to 4 dice to-wound at up to Strength 6 (again, for dirt, dirt cheap).
+Strength 3 and no lances isn't usually a recipe for high damage output, but Khand's horsemen (plus infantry and charioteers, unless you take them with bows) come with hand-and-a-half axes, which means you can get to effective Strength 5 if you two-hand.
+That, in combination to some of the buffs to 2H weapons this edition (mainly, you keep any 6s that you roll for dueling) at least gives you some options for taking out troops with varying defense values.
+Plus, if you're ganging up on infantry with your horsemen or chariots, you're rolling up to 4 dice to-wound at up to Strength 5.
+Not too shabby.

-• Weakness: Grinding infantry combat.
+• Weakness: Grinding infantry combat... and maybe infantry combat in general.
 Khand is a damage-dealing force (Fight 4, Defense 4, hand-and-a-half-handed axes at Strength 3), but lacks the major tools for "grinding" out infantry combat: shields and spears.
 They'll have higher Fight than most non-elite armies (goblins, orcs, non-elite men, hobbits), but will have trouble in a straight-up brawl with anything Fight4 / Strength 4 / Defense 6 (Uruk-Hai, dwarves), and Fight 5 / Defense 6 elves pose a problem, too (especially if the elves decide to match your two-handed weapon use with their own).
 Most factions can get along fine with a solo-infantry force (or a mostly-infantry force with a handful of cav thrown in), but this one probably wants a sizeable cavalry contingent all the time.

 • Weakness: Limited Hero Selection.
 You have two generic hero options: the Khandish King and the Khandish Chieftain.
 If you have the points to spend, get the King for an extra Attack (that's 4 attacks on the charge), access to Heroic Strike and Resolve (in addition to Heroic March), and a 6" banner effect for Khandish models (the only banner Khand has access to).
 If all you need is Might, you can go with the Chieftains.
-They're a surprisingly good Fight 5 (but no Heroic Strike), so they'll hold their own against mid-tier heroes, and can do some damage in a chariot (two Strength 4 hits, followed by 3 attacks on the charge with Monstrous Charge).
-Unfortunately, all the hero options cap out at 2 Might each (no 3 Might heroes here), and they lack heroes with the special-rule utility that you find in Mordor, Isengard, or the Serpent Horde.
+They're a surprisingly good Fight 5 (but no Heroic Strike), so they'll hold their own against mid-tier heroes.
+But they did lose access to their Chariot this edition, so that hurts both their damage ceiling and their survivability.
+Unfortunately, all the hero options cap out at 2 Might each (although if you take the pure Legacy list, the Khandish King who is your general picks up a 3rd Might Point).
+And without any named heroes, you'll find they lack a lot of the special-rule utility that you find in more well-rounded lists, like Mordor, Isengard, or the Serpent Horde.

 Image result for variags of khand